 Joseph J. DiMare, 52, was a successful businessman and partner in a family owned food processing corporation.
-DiMare had lived on Miami Beach and then moved to Keystone Island in North Miami.
-On March 24, 1961 his body was found in the passenger seat of his Cadillac Fleetwood in nearby Sans Souci Estates, a largely undeveloped residential area adjacent to the Keystone Islands.
-DiMare’s wife Frances ran into a nearby gas station and police were called.
+They became dominant in tomatoes with an international business.
+DiMare lived on Miami Beach and then moved to Keystone Island in North Miami.
+On March 24, 1961 his body was found in the passenger seat of his Cadillac Fleetwood in nearby Sans Souci Estates, a largely undeveloped residential area adjacent to the Keystone Islands in the City of North Miami.
+Joe DiMare’s wife Frances ran into a nearby gas station and police were called.
 Frances DiMare’s account of what had happened was accepted by the police, and was published by the media.
 These news articles reflect her story:

 No one was ever arrested or prosecuted for the murder of Joseph DiMare.
-In 2015, the victim’s youngest son asked us to have a close look at the case.
-We had previously identified this murder as having concerning connections to others.
+In 2015, the victim’s youngest son asked our volunteer team to have a close look at the case.
+We had previously identified this murder as having concerning connections to other homicides.

-Here is our summary and comparison of statements and evidence in the case.
+Here is our summary and comparison of statements and evaluation of evidence in the case.

 Multiple news reports repeated Frances’ assertion that she and her husband had left their nearby home to go to dinner; she was driving and he was in the passenger seat.
 The stopped at an intersection, at a red light, and two men jumped into the Cadillac Fleetwood sedan.
 One of the men pushed a pistol to the back of her head and forced her to drive into an empty lot in Sans Souci Estates.
 When her husband looked back he was smashed in the face with a pistol butt.
 She screamed and was knocked unconscious.